mozilla-l10n/documentation/products/review/review.md

 ## Review landed strings

-Starting from Firefox 57, all versions of Firefox desktop and Firefox for Android ship from a single localization repository ([l10n-central](https://hg.mozilla.org/l10n-central/)).
-The repository containining the reference English strings, called [gecko-strings](https://hg.mozilla.org/l10n/gecko-strings), is generated from strings landing in the code repository for each branch (e.g. mozilla-central and comm-central for Nightly, mozilla-beta and comm-beta for Beta, etc.), and it’s exposed to localization tools like Pontoon.
+Starting from Firefox 57, all versions of Firefox desktop and Firefox for Android ship by localizing a single repository containining the reference English strings, called [gecko-strings](https://hg.mozilla.org/l10n/gecko-strings).
+It is generated from strings landing in the code repository for each branch (e.g. mozilla-central and comm-central for Nightly, mozilla-beta and comm-beta for Beta, etc.), and it’s exposed to localization tools like Pontoon.

-There is a third repository, [gecko-strings-quarantine](https://hg.mozilla.org/users/axel_mozilla.com/gecko-strings-quarantine), used as a buffer to avoid exposing poor strings to the larger audience of localizers.
+There is a second repository, [gecko-strings-quarantine](https://hg.mozilla.org/users/axel_mozilla.com/gecko-strings-quarantine), used as a buffer to avoid exposing poor strings to the larger audience of localizers.

+The localizations for all channels can be found in [l10n-central](https://hg.mozilla.org/l10n-central/), with a single repository for each locale.

 The review process consists of three parts:
 * Review strings landing in `mozilla-central`.
 Currently `comm-central` doesn’t undergo a similar review process.